Self-testing composite measurements and bound entangled state in a single quantum network

-With the above characterisation at hand, we can finally move onto showing how to certify $M_{\mathrm{UPB}}$ in $E_2=\{R_{l|2}\}_{l=0}^4$.
+With the above characterization at hand, we can finally move onto showing how to certify $M_{\mathrm{UPB}}$ in $E_2=\{R_{l|2}\}_{l=0}^4$.
 To this end, the observed correlations must satisfy

-along with four other conditions stated in Appendix \ref{AppD} as Eqs.
+along with four other conditions stated in Appendix D of \cite{SupMat} as Eqs.
 (D4a)-(D4d); we refer to them as Pr$_2$.
-Notice again that correlations obtained within the reference experiments fulfil the above conditions.
+Notice again that correlations obtained within the reference experiments fulfill the above conditions.
 Let us now state the following theorem. \begin{thm} Assume that the assumptions of Theorem \ref{theorem3m} and the conditions in Eq. \eqref{betstat0m} and Pr$_2$ are satisfied.
-Then, the measurement $E_2=\{R_{l|2}\}$ is certified as $\overline{U}\, R_{l|2}\,\overline{U}^{\dagger} =\proj{\tau_l}_{E'}\otimes\I_{E''}$ for $l=0,1,2,3,$ and, $\overline{U}\, R_{4|2}\,\overline{U}^{\dagger} =\Gamma_{E'}\otimes\I_{E''}, $ where $\ket{\tau_l}$ and $\Gamma$ are defined in Eqs. \eqref{UPBm} and \eqref{UPB1m}, respectively, and $\overline{U}$ is the same unitary operation as in Theorem \ref{theorem1m}. \end{thm} The proof can be found in Appendix \ref{AppD}.
+Then, the measurement $E_2=\{R_{l|2}\}$ is certified as $\overline{V}\, R_{l|2}\,\overline{V}^{\dagger} =\proj{\tau_l}_{E'}\otimes\I_{E''}$ for $l=0,1,2,3,$ and, $\overline{V}\, R_{4|2}\,\overline{V}^{\dagger} =\Gamma_{E'}\otimes\I_{E''}, $ where $\ket{\tau_l}$ and $\Gamma$ are defined in Eqs. \eqref{UPBm} and \eqref{UPB1m}, respectively, and $\overline{V}$ is the same unitary operation as in Theorem \ref{theorem1m}. \end{thm} The proof can be found in Appendix D of \cite{SupMat}.
 This final result shows that the hybrid separable-entangled measurement constructed from a UPB can also be self-tested using our scheme.
 Most importantly, this is the minimal scenario possible to self-test such a measurement.

 \textit{Bound entangled state.---}An interesting consequence of Theorem \ref{theorem4m} is that the considered network allows one to self-test a bound entangled state shared between the external parties.
-Assume that the states and Eve's measurement $E_2$ are certified as in Eq. \eqref{idealABC} and as in Theorem \ref{theorem4}, respectively.
-The post-measurement state shared by the external parties that correspond to the last outcome of $E_2$ is then given by [see Appendix \ref{AppD}]
+Assume that the states and Eve's measurement $E_2$ are certified as in Eq. \eqref{idealABC} and as in Theorem \ref{theorem4m}, respectively.
+The post-measurement state shared by the external parties that corresponds to the last outcome of $E_2$ is then given by [see Appendix D of \cite{SupMat}]

 where $U=\bigotimes_sU_s$ and the unitaries $U_s$ are the same as in Theorem \ref{theorem1m}.
 As mentioned above, the state $\Gamma/4$ is bound entangled \cite{Bennett99} and can be prepared by Eve in the external parties labs with a simple post-processing strategy.
 She first broadcasts her outcome of the measurement $E_2$ and then the external parties discard those runs of the experiment for which Eve observes any other outcome than the last one.